kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(ii\) For an unproven unguided suborbital launch vehicle, the nominal launcher elevation angle must not exceed 80°.
 The wind corrected launcher elevation setting must not exceed 84°.
 A proven unguided suborbital launch vehicle is one that has demonstrated, by two or more launches, that flight performance errors are within all the three-sigma dispersion parameters modeled in the wind weighting safety system.

-\(d\) *Public risk criteria.* A launch operator must conduct the launch of an unguided suborbital launch vehicle in accordance with the public risk criteria of §417.107(b).
+\(d\) *Public risk criteria.* A launch operator must conduct the launch of an unguided suborbital launch vehicle in accordance with the public risk criteria of [[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]](b).
 The risk to the public determined prior to the day of flight must satisfy the public risk criteria for the area defined by the range of nominal launch azimuths.
 A launch operator must not initiate flight until a launch operator has verified that the wind drifted impacts of all planned impacts and their five-sigma dispersion areas satisfy the public risk criteria after wind weighting on the day of flight.

 \(e\) *Stability.* An unguided suborbital launch vehicle, in all configurations, must be stable in flexible body to 1.5 calibers and rigid body to 2.0 calibers throughout each stage of powered flight.
 A caliber, for a rocket configuration, is defined as the distance between the center of pressure and the center of gravity divided by the largest frontal diameter of the rocket configuration.

 \(f\) *Tracking.* A launch operator must track the flight of an unguided suborbital launch vehicle.
 The tracking system must provide data to determine the actual impact locations of all stages and components, to verify the effectiveness of a launch operator's wind weighting safety system, and to obtain rocket performance data for comparison with the preflight performance predictions.

-\(g\) *Post-launch review.* A launch operator must ensure that the post-launch report required by §417.25 includes:
+\(g\) *Post-launch review.* A launch operator must ensure that the post-launch report required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.25   Post launch report.|§417.25]] includes:

 \(1\) Actual impact location of all impacting stages and each impacting component.

 \(2\) A comparison of actual and predicted nominal performance.

 \(3\) Investigation results of any launch anomaly.
 If flight performance deviates by more than a three-sigma dispersion from the nominal trajectory, a launch operator must conduct an investigation to determine the cause of the rocket's deviation from normal flight and take corrective action before the next launch.
-A launch operator must file any corrective actions with the FAA as a request for license modification before the next launch in accordance with §417.11.
+A launch operator must file any corrective actions with the FAA as a request for license modification before the next launch in accordance with [[Volume 4/C Licensing/0417 Launch safety.md#§417.11   Continuing accuracy of license application; application for modification of license.|§417.11]].

 ### §417.127   Unique safety policies, requirements and practices.

 For each launch, a launch operator must review operations, system designs, analysis, and testing, and identify any unique hazards not otherwise addressed by this part.
 A launch operator must implement any unique safety policy, requirement, or practice needed to protect the public from the unique hazard.
 A launch operator must demonstrate through the licensing process that any unique safety policy, requirement, or practice ensures the safety of the public.
-For any change to a unique safety policy, requirement, or practice, with the exception of a launch specific update, the launch operator must file a request for license modification as required by §417.11.
+For any change to a unique safety policy, requirement, or practice, with the exception of a launch specific update, the launch operator must file a request for license modification as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.11   Continuing accuracy of license application; application for modification of license.|§417.11]].
 The FAA may identify and impose a unique safety policy, requirement, or practice as needed to protect the public.

 ### §417.129   Safety at end of launch.